By Susanne Dwyer

 Honolulu is another market with small average million-dollar properties.
 In Honolulu, the average million-dollar home is 1,846 square feet on a 0.15-acre lot, with four bedrooms, two bathrooms, and two parking spots.
 The price-per-square foot for a Honolulu million-dollar home is $541.71—definitely more reasonable than its San Francisco counterparts, but still almost double what you’d pay in Nashville, Richmond or St. Louis.
 The median household in Honolulu (which makes $77,161 per year) spends 61.62 percent of its income on a median home—still more than double the recommended amount, but much more reasonable than San Jose or San Francisco.

 In Boulder, Colo., you can get slightly more square footage for a million dollars than in San Francisco.
 The average Boulder million-dollar home is 2,270 square feet on a 0.24-acre lot, costing $440.53 per square foot.
 It has four bedrooms and 2.5 bathrooms, with two parking spots, and the median household spends just over half (51.39 percent) of its $72,282 annual income on a median home.

 Would you rather have a vast estate in Lima, Ohio, or Wichita Falls, Texas, or a cozy family home in San Francisco or Honolulu?
 Maybe opting for something middle-of-the-road in St. Louis or Nashville makes more sense…and it’s less square footage to clean!

 This was originally published on HouseCanary.
 For more information, please visit www.housecanary.com.

 For the latest real estate news and trends, bookmark RISMedia.com.

-The post 5 Movie Homes in Real Life appeared first on RISMedia.
+The post $1 Million: What It Buys in the U.S. Housing Market appeared first on RISMedia.

 From: Consumer News and Advice